 We moved into our house in October 2001.
 The house is joined to our next door neighbour’s garage on the north side.
 It’s brick built with a concrete tiled roof and has an area of tile hanging fixed to a block wall around the front and south side of the first floor.
 The walls are of cavity construction.

 There is a separate sitting room, dining room and kitchen with a bathroom, shower room (which used to be a toilet) and a downstairs toilet (which used to be the outside meter cupboard).
 The garage is too narrow to fit even a modern car.
 A replacement car port means we can drive straight off on a winter morning without running the car to clear windows.

 Knowing that our electricity and gas demands are less than they would have been.
 We have saved about 45% on our electricity bills and 30% on our gas bills.
 Add to that the comfort of a warmer house in the winter and this means that our gas demand is even less.
 We are saving money this way and will also make money (though not a lot) through the FITs.
 It was great in the early days to see our electricity meter run backwards!

 The sun pipe over our stairs.
 It’s simple but has made an amazing difference to the feel of a part of the house that had always been gloomy and poorly lit.
 Not having to put the light on at most times of the day is great and it’s so efficient it brings light in from not only the street light but also the moon.

-Following discussion with people at last year’s SuperHomes open days I have acquired some Red Mason Bees, which are excellent pollinators in the garden, and a solar irrigation system for the greenhouse at the allotment – without the engagement with others of a like mind I may not have thought of these things.
+Following discussion with people at a recent SuperHomes open day I acquired some Red Mason Bees, which are excellent pollinators in the garden, and a solar irrigation system for the greenhouse at the allotment – without the engagement with others of a like mind I may not have thought of these things.